thelfer/tfel/docs/mfront/Implicit/HillTensor.md

 The computation of the Hill tensor rely on the definition of an orthotropic convention.
-For example, the `Pipe` orthotropic convention will lead to automatically exchange the second and first axes for the plane strain, plane stress and generalised plane strain hypotheses.
+For example, the `Pipe` orthotropic convention will lead to automatically exchange the second and first axes for the plane strain, plane stress and generalized plane strain hypotheses.
 See the `OrthotropicBehaviour` keyword for details.

 ## Example